Alihoe/SimBa/README.md

 ‘k’: top k matches to be considered for candidate selection

-‘no_cache’: optional, if this is chosen sentence embedding will not be stored which can be impractically for experimenting with different parameters or using the same models for re-ranking (it takes a long time to encode all queries and especially all targets)
+‘no_cache’: optional, if this is chosen sentence embedding will not be stored which can be impractical for experimenting with different parameters or using the same models for re-ranking (it takes a long time to encode all queries and especially all targets)

 ### 3. Re-Ranking
 Script can be found here: src/re_ranking/multi_feature_re_ranking.py\